benis-bastelschuppen/BunnyPad/README.txt

 + Move the mouse cursor with the left thumbstick.
 + Simulate the mouse wheel with the right thumbstick.
++ Use the arrow keys with the digital pad.
+	It waits 500ms after the first keystroke, then it will do it faster.

+(Main Buttons)
 + Left click with A.
 + Right click with B.
 + Press ENTER with Y.